SethSmucker/SethSmucker/README.md

 - 👋 Hi, I’m Seth Smucker
-- 👀 I’m interested in simulation, evolution, and music!
+- 👀 I’m interested in simulations, evolution, and music!
 - 🌱 I’m currently learning how to teach programming to high school students
 - 💞️ I’m looking to collaborate on music software
 - 📫 How to reach me: send me an email at SmuckerAtWork@gmail.com